 When to Contact a Medical Professional

-Call 911 or go to your local emergency room right away if you have chest pain.
+Call 911 or the local emergency number, or go to your local emergency room right away if you have chest pain.
 The pain of costochondritis can be similar to the pain of a heart attack.

 If you have already been diagnosed with costochondritis, call your provider if you have any of the following symptoms:

 - Trouble breathing